 A mature male swine is called a boar.
 If the male has been neutered, it is called a barrow.
 A barrow is unable to produce offspring.

 A young female swine is called a gilt.
 After the female has given birth to a litter of piglets, she is called a sow.

 Generally, 8 to 12 piglets make up a litter.
 Each piglet is about a foot long (12 inches) and weighs about 3 pounds at birth.
 A sow may give birth to five or more litters during her lifetime.

 Swine are omnivoresPlant and meat eater and have a digestive system that is similar to that of humans.
 Pigs raised for market are fed a diet of ground oats, barley, corn, or soybeans.
 Vitamins and minerals are also added to the diet.
 It takes about 920 pounds of feed to get a hog ready for market.

 When a hog is about 5 to 6 months old, it weighs about 250 to 280 pounds.
 At that time it is ready for market.

-The meat that comes from a hog is called pork.
-Examples of pork products are ham, bacon, pork chops, pork roast, spareribs, and sausage.
+The meat that comes from a hog is called pork.• Meat that comes from a hog Examples of pork products are ham, bacon, pork chops, pork roast, spareribs, and sausage.